mmousiou/PawsAndTailsDemo/README.md

 ### Specific: Define schema and ERD
 * how many objects should be added?
 * which fields should these new objects have?
-* for each of these new objects can you define the relationships that must exist.
+* for each of these new objects can you define the relationships?

 ## Design